Ocotillo Wells SVRA

 California State Vehicular Recreation Area Discovery Center

-California State Parks has over 80,000 acres of magnificent desert for off-road exploration and recreation, including a 4X4 training area.
-Outside the boundaries, to the south and east, large tracts of BLM land are also open to off-highway vehicles.
+California State Parks' Ocotillo Wells SVRA has over 80,000 acres of magnificent desert for off-road exploration and recreation, including a 4X4 training area.
+Outside its boundaries, to the south and east, large tracts of BLM land are also open to off-highway vehicles.
 The western boundary and part of the northern boundary connect with the half-million acre Anza-Borrego Desert State Park, which is closed to off-road recreation, but open to exploration by highway-legal vehicles along established primitive roads.

 Ocotillo Wells is open seven days a week, 24 hours a day.
 Open camping is available throughout the park for up to 30 days per calendar year.
 Camping is not permitted at the Shell Reef, Devils Slide, and Blow Sand Hill areas.
 If you are in a self-contained vehicle with holding tanks, fill your tanks before you arrive—water filling stations are not available.
 Also, the park does not have a dump station for your waste water disposal.